 Harrisburg Senators Game Information at Richmond

-TONIGHT'S GAME: The Senators and Richmond Flying Squirrels (SF Giants) play game two of their six-game series tonight at the Diamond in Richmond.
+TONIGHT'S GAME: The Senators and Richmond Flying Squirrels (SF Giants) play game one of their six-game series tonight at the Diamond in Richmond.
 The Senators and Flying Squirrels are playing for fourth and final time this season.
-Richmond leads the season series 9-7.
-Overall Harrisburg is 52-56 and Richmond is 55-54.
+Richmond leads the season series 8-7.
+Overall Harrisburg is 52-55 and Richmond is 54-54.

-TONIGHT'S STARTING PITCHERS: LH DJ Herz takes the ball for the Senators tonight.
-He's 0-1 with a 5.14 ERA in 2 starts with Harrisburg.
-Overall this season, Herz is 1-2 with a 4.09 ERA in 16 games, all starts with Tennessee and Harrisburg.
-He's opposed by LH John Michael Bertrand who is 1-1 with a 3.52 ERA in 5 starts with Richmond.
-This is third level this season he's pitched at in the Giants org.
-He was 4-0, 2.65 ERA in San Jose and 5-2, 2.92 ERA in Eugene.
+TONIGHT'S STARTING PITCHERS: RH Michael Cuevas takes the ball for the Senators tonight.
+He's 2-4 with a 4.80 ERA in 17 starts with Harrisburg.
+In his last two starts, Cuevas has allowed just one hit, no runs, in 6.2 innings.
+He's opposed by RH Spencer Bivens who is 1-3 with a 4.41 ERA in 21 games, 3 starts with Richmond.
+He's been outstanding as a starter going 10.1 innings and allowing just one run on three hits.

-LAST TIME OUT: The Harrisburg Senators opened their most important series since 2019 with a 5-4 loss to the Richmond Flying Squirrels on Tuesday night at the Diamond in Richmond.
-Richmond scored three times in the first inning on the first of two home runs by Shane Matheny.
-Richmond led 4-0 when James Wood hit a solo home run in the fourth inning.
-Matheny's second home run made it 5-1 Richmond.
-The Senators loaded the bases with no outs in the ninth inning, then scored three runs when Frankie Tostado reached on a three-base error, but he was left at third base to end the game.
+LAST TIME OUT: The Harrisburg Senators scored four in the first and three in the third to cruise to an 8-3 win over the Akron RubberDucks Sunday afternoon at FNB Field.
+James Wood hit a three-run home run to cap the Sens four run first inning and they scored three more in the third thanks to two Akron errors.
+Mitchell Parker tossed another five-inning gem to earn his ninth win.
+Harrisburg took five of six from Akron.

-UPCOMING DOCKET: After this six-game at Richmond, the Senators return home for their penultimate home series against the Reading Fightin Phils.
+UPCOMING DOCKET: After this six-game at Richmond, the Senators return home for their penultimate home series this season against the Reading Fightin Phils.
 After the series with Reading they travel to Binghamton & Altoona.
 The Sens finish the season at home vs Bowie.
-Including tonight, the Senators have 29 games remaining this season.
+Including tonight, the Senators have 30 games remaining this season.

 ABOUT THE 2023 SENATORS: The Sens have used 55 players (28 pitchers & 27 position players).
 They've had 21 players make their double-A debut.
 There are 17 players on the current active roster that were originally drafted/signed by the Nationals.